 In the article below we will walk you through the planning and design and the building of the roof rack that we use on our 1st Generation 4-Runner.
 The 1st Generation 4Runner is an iconic SUV, mostly because of its classic style and removable hard-top camper.

 The topper section is fiberglass and slides off to allow us to still use our 4Runner as a truck when needed.
 The fiberglass topper presents its own set of challenges as the topper is not designed to support a lot of weight.
-Horror stories circulate the inter webs and 1st generation owners groups about cracking toppers from adding roof racks and additional storage up high.
+Horror stories circulate the interwebs and 1st generation owners groups about cracking toppers from adding roof racks and additional storage up high.
 For these reasons, we designed a roof rack that avoids contact with the fiberglass and relies on the strength of the bed rails for its support.

 We sought to imitate the mechanics of a contractor ladder rack with uprights that are bolted to the bed rails.
-The design involves 3 uprights from each side, following the lines of the topper to maintain some of the character from the classic sliding windows that are so recognizable on our truck.
+The design involves 3 uprights from each side, following the lines of the topper to maintain some of the characters from the classic sliding windows that are so recognizable on our truck.
 We had some conditions for our rack that we wanted to make sure the design addressed:

 - No contact with the topper- While cruising down a dirt road in Baja, the last thing we want to worry about is a fiberglass failure causing a leak or structural deterioration.
-The design needed to wrap around the topper in an upside down “U” shape with the only contact being the bed rail mounts.
+The design needed to wrap around the topper in an upside-down “U” shape with the only contact being the bed rail mounts.

 - Strength- The rack had to be stable enough to hold our gear kinetically: roof top tent (100 lbs) and our rooftop gear box (50lbs).
 The rack also had to hold the weight of Rachael and I statically in the tent at night.